oceanprotocol-archive/tech-spikes-2017-to-2019/3-data-availability/web-3.0-chainlink/README.md

-## 4. Build Customized Adapter for Ocean
+## 4. Build External Adapter for Ocean

 ### 4.1 Overview of Workflow